MineRobber9000/botany/README.md

 ## credits
 * thank you tilde.town for inspiration!
-* Thank you @etkirsch for [this gist](https://gist.github.com/etkirsch/53505478f53aeeac24a5) - python curses can be nightmarish!"
+* Thank you @etkirsch for [this gist](https://gist.github.com/etkirsch/53505478f53aeeac24a5) - python curses can be nightmarish!